facelessuser/pyspelling/docs/src/markdown/index.md

 - task2
 ```

-Each task requires, at the very least, a `name`, `sources` to search, and what dictionary to use. `sources` should be a list of various glob patterns indicating which files should be spell checked.
-Lastly the dictionary is defined in under the spell checkers options: `aspell` for Aspell and `hunspell` for Hunspell.
+Each task requires, at the very least, a `name` and `sources` to search.
+Depending on your setup, you may need to set the dictionary to use as well.

-Note that each spell checker specifies their dictionaries differently.
-Aspell uses the `--lang` or `-l` option which is represented with `lang` or `l` respectively in the YAML configuration file.
-In Aspell, it is particularly important to define the dictionary when you are using custom wordlists as the `lang` option is needed when compiling the custom wordlist.
+Each spell checker specifies their dictionary/language differently which is covered in more details in [Spell Checker Options](#spell-checker-options).

 ```yaml
 matrix: